lostgrid/lostgrid-site/_docs/gs-offsetting-elements.md

 }
 {% endhighlight %}

-**Note: This is presently reversed from typical behavior due to initial API and the need to retain the API.
-Version 8 is planning to implement this in a more natural way.**
+**Note: the direction of the offset changed in Version 8 to be more natural.
+[Read More](https://github.com/peterramsing/lost/pull/331)**